 - 1) A victim of a crime will be encouraged to preserve evidence.
 Preserving evidence may assist in proving that the alleged criminal offense occurred or may be helpful in obtaining a protection order. - 2) A victim of a crime will be informed of reporting options. - 3) A victim of a crime will be given information on options about the involvement of law enforcement will include notification of the victim's option to: - a.
 Notify proper law enforcement authorities, including on-campus and local police; - b.
 Be assisted by campus authorities in notifying law enforcement authorities if the victim so chooses; and - c.
-Decline to notify such authorities - 4) A victim of a crime will be provided with information on rights of victims and institutional responsibilities for orders of protections or similar lawful orders order.
+Decline to notify such authorities - 4) A victim of a crime will be provided with information on rights of victims and institutional responsibilities for orders of protections or similar lawful orders

+PRESERVING PHYSICAL EVIDENCE If an incident of sexual assault, domestic violence, dating violence, or stalking occurs, it is important to preserve evidence to aid in the possibility in proving that the alleged criminal offense occurred or that may be helpful in obtaining a protection order.
 The victim of a sexual assault should not wash, douche, use the toilet, or change clothing prior to a medical exam.
 Any clothing removed should be placed in a paper bag.
-Evidence of violence, such as bruising or other visible injuries following an incident of domestic or dating violence should be documented including through the preservation of photographic evidence.
+Evidence of violence, such as bruising\or other visible injuries following an incident of domestic or dating violence should be documented including through the preservation of photographic evidence.
 Evidence of stalking, including any communication, such as written notes, voicemail, or other electronic communications should be saved and not altered in any way.